gnubodhi/boringOS/README.md

 ### Disclaimer of Long-Term Maintenance
 This project may enter deep sleep mode at any time.
 No guarantees, no roadmap — only boredom-fueled creativity.

+⚠️ Ethical Use Required:
+You must read ETHICS.md before using or modifying boringOS.
+Violation of these terms voids your right to use this project.